-UPSC IAS 2018 – Union Public Service Commision (UPSC) has announced the dates for the UPSC Civil Services Examination 2018.
-Civil Services exam, also known as UPSC IAS 2018 or CSAT 2018, consist of the Preliminary and Main stages.
-The candidates need to apply separately for both the stages.
-The online registration for IAS 2018 Prelims has been started from February 07, 2018.
-The candidates will be able to apply online from upsc.gov.in.
-The Prelim exam will be held on June 03, 2018, and will be an objective type exam.
-On the other hand, the Main Exam for the civil services will be a 5 days process and will end begin on October 01, 2018.
+UPSC IAS 2018 – Union Public Service Commision (UPSC) conducted the UPSC IAS 2018 Prelims Exam on June 03, 2018.
+Prelims was an Objective type paper and the UPSC released the IAS Answer Key later.
+But various coaching Institutes have been released the IAS Answer Key 2018 on June 03, 2018 after few hours of conduction of Exam.
+The aspirants who have participated in Prelims can check the Answer Key form this page.
+On the other hand, the Main Exam for the civil services is descriptive in nature and will be a 5 days process.
+The main Exam will begin from September 28, 2018.
 The candidates who will be shortlisted by the prelim exam will be eligible for the main exam.
 The main exam will include the written exam and interview process.
 The candidates can get the detailed information regarding the UPSC Civil Services IAS Exam 2018 from this page.

-Latest: A list of candidates for Civil Services (Preliminary) Examination, 2018 Fictitious Fee has been released, check it from the “Admit Card” page link in the quick link box.
+Latest: The Prelim Result has been declared on July 14, 2018, check it from the “Result” page link given in the quick link box.

 UPSC IAS Exam 2018